venkanna37/align-and-segment/README.md

 ---

 ## Note
-All commands that can be used for training and testing added to `commands.txt` file.
+A complete list of commands that can be used for training and testing are added to `commands.txt` file.
-This repository's implementation uses DINOv3 weights loaded via the timm Python library.
+This repository's implementation uses the timm Python library to use the pretrained DINOv3 encoder.
-The original paper's approach instead requires submitting a [request form](https://ai.meta.com/resources/models-and-libraries/dinov3-downloads/) to download the DINOv3 weights directly from Meta.
+The original paper's approach was developed using the implementation provided by Meta, which requires submitting a [request form](https://ai.meta.com/resources/models-and-libraries/dinov3-downloads/) to download the DINOv3 weights.
 Because the layer names differ between the timm-loaded weights and the weights obtained through the request form, we retrained these models and are sharing the resulting weights for SNet and TNet.
-Because of retraining, there may be very small deviation of results compared results reported in original paper.
+Because of the retraining, there may be small deviation of results compared to the results reported in the original paper.
 ---

 ## Cite